prakashtimilsina/PythonPractices/README.md

 # PythonPractices
-It has python codes to practice the code.
+It has python codes to practise the code.